mhendrey/triton-translation-tutorial/README.md

     def execute(self, requests):
         """
         Must be implemented.
 Process incoming requests and return responses.
-        There must be a response for each request, but you can return TritonError instead of a InferenceResponse if something went wall for the client.
+        There must be a response for each request, but you can return an InferenceResponse that is a TritonError back to the client if something went wrong.
+This way the client gets the error message.

         Parameters
         ----------